-Do you think you have no friends?
+Do you keep saying “I have no friends”?
 For most people developing friendships come naturally, while for others making even one new friend can seem like the greatest challenge.
 If you feel lonely and find it hard to make or keep a friend, then this guide is exactly for you.

 Why You Have No Friends

 What do you exactly mean when you say “I have no friends”?
 We all have friends.
 Whether you can count on them in your hour of need or not, that’s a different question.

 But we all have acquaintances we interact with on a daily basis.
 However, when we lack meaningful and authentic connections with others, it can lead to serious loneliness.
 So when you say “I have no friends”, you mean you lack genuine emotional connection with your peers.